mozilla/uniffi-rs/docs/manual/src/internals/lifting_and_lowering.md

 despite the fact that they will always be non-negative.
 This is to help ease compatibility with JVM-based languages since the JVM uses signed 32-bit integers for its size fields internally.

-## Code Generation and the FfiConverter trait

-UniFFI needs to generate Rust code to lift/lower types.
-To help with this, we define the `FfiConverter` trait which contains the code to lift/lower/serialize a particular type.

-The most straightforward approach would be to define `FfiConverter` on the type being lifted/lowered/serialized.
-However, this wouldn't work for remote types defined in 3rd-party crates because of the Rust orphan rules.
-For example, our crates can't implement `FfiConverter` on `serde_json::Value` because both the trait and the type are remote.

-To work around this we do several things:

- - `FfiConverter` gets a generic type parameter.
-This type is basically arbitrary and doesn't affect the lowering/lifting/serialization process.
- - We generate a unit struct named `UniFfiTag` in the root of each UniFFIed crate.
- - Each crate uses the `FfiConverter<crate::UniFfiTag>` trait to lower/lift/serialize values for its scaffolding functions.

-This allows us to work around the orphan rules when defining ffi trait implementations.
- - The `uniffi` crate can implement lifting/lowering/serializing types for all scaffolding functions using a generic impl, for example `impl<UT> FfiConverter<UT> for u8`.
-"UT" is short for "UniFFI Tag"
- - UniFFI consumer crates usually implement lifting/lowering/serializing types the same way.
- - However, for remote types, they must only implement ffi traits for their local tag, for example `impl FfiConverter<crate::UniFfiTag> for serde_json::Value`.
-This is valid since `UniFfiTag` is a local type.
- - If other crates also want to use the same remote type implementation, the need to implement the ffi traits for their local tag as well.
-This is what the `use_remote_type!` macro does.

-For more details on the specifics of the "orphan rule" and why these are legal implementations, see the [Rust Chalk Book](https://rust-lang.github.io/chalk/book/clauses/coherence.html#the-orphan-rules-in-rustc)